Sarveshwaranvp/Sparks-foundation-internship/README.md

 # Sparks-foundation-internship
-It is a project of Sparks foundation internship task-3 Payment Gateway Integration HUNGER FREE FOUNDATION
+It is a project of Sparks foundation internship task-3 Payment Gateway Integration.
+HUNGER FREE FOUNDATION
 I HAVE USED HTML,CSS,BOOTSTRAP AND RAZORPAY
 This project my first internship on Web Development and Designing on The Sparks Foundation.